SovereignCloudStack/standards/Standards/scs-03XX-v1-standard-roles.md

 Due to their currently unresolved compatibility issues, this standard cannot consider role models dependent on the those oslo.policy options and must keep incorporating the service-specific role sets for the time being.
 The affected services and roles are documented below.

+#### Core Role Set

+Independently from any service-specific roles, the set of core roles is fundamentally affected by the scope enforcement options as well.

+The proper distinction between reader, member and manager roles is only fully implemented in all services when the `enforce_scope` and `enforce_new_defaults` oslo.policy options are used.
+Otherwise the OpenStack APIs will oftentimes fall back to their earlier policy implementations which do not fully differentiate between reader, member and manager.

+This results in more elevated permissions for users possessing the reader role than its role description suggests.
+Since this standard cannot mandate or expect the use of the aforementioned oslo.policy options due to their current compatibility issues as stated above, this reduces the usefulness of the reader role and will introduce unexpected behavior when using it.

+Due to this, the standard will omit the reader role in its current state.

 #### Barbican Role Set

 The Key Manager component Barbican [established a set of dedicated roles](https://docs.openstack.org/barbican/2024.1/admin/access_control.html#default-policy):